 - If all else fails, download updates manually using the WSUS Offline Update tool.

 This can happen on Windows 7, 8, or 10, but it’s become especially common with Windows 7.
 Sometimes updates will error out, or sometimes Windows Update may just get stuck “searching for updates” forever.
-Here are a few ways to give it a kick start.
+Here’s how to fix Windows Update